Laptop vs. Tablet: Which Device is Right for You?

 Laptops are more expensive because of their higher quality hardware.
 While some lower-priced, basic laptops are now emerging in the market, laptops with the best functionality and most versatility will set you back considerably more.
 Some of the highest quality laptops can be as much as $3000 or more.
 Because of this, some might consider a laptop a higher involvement purchase than a tablet.

 Laptops can be vulnerable to viruses and malware attacks.
 Viruses are designed specifically to attack computers, so laptops are more at risk than tablets.
 If you purchase a laptop, you may want to consider purchasing anti-viral software to help protect your files and information.

 Laptop cameras do not have great quality and primarily exist for video calling purposes.
 If you are looking for a PC that can also function in lieu of a digital camera, most laptops won’t be up to the task.

 Pros and Cons of a Tablet

-Consider the pros and cons of a tablet — the touchscreen that can fit in one hand.
+Consider the pros and cons of a tablet—a portable, handheld touchscreen device.

-Whatever your needs, the main focus of your choice between a laptop and tablet (or 2-in-1 device) should be convenience.
-Pick whatever device is most convenient for you and will make your life and personal computing easier.
-If you need to do a lot of typing, working with different software programs or playing high-tech video games, a laptop is probably your best bet.
-If you just need a device for Internet surfing and keeping up with the news, a tablet will get the job done.
+Whatever your needs, the main consideration for your choice between a laptop and tablet (or a 2-in-1 device) should be convenience.
+Pick whichever device is most convenient for you and will make your life and personal computing easier.
+If you need to do a large amount of typing or work with multiple software applications simultaneously, a laptop is probably your best bet.
+If you just need a device for internet browsing, keeping up with the news, or kicking back with your favorite movie, a tablet can easily accomplish that.
 There is no right or wrong here — pick the device that works for your life.